-Basketball Weave-Screen PlaysBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Weave-Screen PlaysBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-You can call the play whatever you want...
-"W2" (meaning the weave-screen play is going to O2).
+"W2" & "W3"Call the play whatever you want - "W2" (meaning the weave-screen is going to O2).
 Call "W3" for the play to go to O3 instead.
-See the diagrams below.
-With "W2" the point guard dribbles over to O2, makes the handoff to O2, while screening off his/her defender.
-O2 comes around the screen, getting the hand-off and can pop out for the 3-point shot (this screen usually results in enough spacing for an open shot).
-Optionally, if the X1 defender plays up tight to deny the outside shot, O2 can beat the defender and make a move into the paint for a pull-up jumper.
+With "W2" the point guard dribbles over to O2, makes the handoff to O2 (diagram A), while screening off his/her X2 defender.
+O2 comes around the screen, takes the hand-off and could pop out for the 3-point shot - this screen usually results in enough spacing for an open shot.
+Optionally, if the X1 defender plays up tight to deny the outside shot, O2 attacks the defender with a dribble move into the paint for a pull-up jumper.

-After running W2 or W3 a few times, teams start looking for it and X2 will try to come over the screen and jam the hand-off, while X1 will "jump-switch" the screen.
-The counter for this is the "Back" option.
-See diagram C above.
+"Back" OptionAfter running W2 or W3 a few times, the opponent starts looking for it, and X2 will come over the screen and jam the hand-off, while X1 "jump-switches" the screen.
+The counter for this is the "Back" option (diagram C).
 With the back option, O2 fakes toward the ball, lets the defender come along and then suddenly back-cuts for the bounce pass and lay-up.
-Notice that we position O4 up at the weakside high post to clear O2's path to the basket.
-If the X5 defender slides over, O2 can pass to O5.
+Notice that we move O4 to the weakside high post to clear O2's path to the basket.
+If the X5 defender slides over, O2 could pass to O5.

 Related page: Weave-Screen Shooting Drills